AreebaRiaz117/python-calculator/README.md

 # python-calculator
-This is my first repository
+This is my first repository.
+Author - Areeba Riaz